validitylabs/daa/README.md

    4. Wallet
    5. ExternalWallet
    6. Treasury
+2. Transfer ownership of Wallet and ExternalWallet from deployer to Treasury.
-2. Finished deployment for DAA
+3. Finished deployment for DAA
-3. Transfer ownership from deployer to DAA contract.
+4. Transfer ownership from deployer to DAA contract.
-4. Call finishDeployment function in DAA contract.
+5. Call finishDeployment function in DAA contract.

 ### Steps to set up a GA